aseveritt/scBAMpler/README.md

 * `--label-col`
     - Name of the grouping column in the embedding (column 3 of the H5 embedding table)
 * `--cluster-size`
-    - Target number of cells per pseudo-bulk cluster (default 500 cells)
+    - Number of cells per pseudo-bulk cluster (default 500 cells)
-    - Groups with fewer cells than this are left unclustered; the run warns and reports how many cells were affected.
 * `--nproc`
     - Number of parallel processes for clustering.
 * `--seed`